80% of children in orphanages aren’t orphans and often have family who could care for them.

-Decades of research show that growing up in a residential care institution is harmful for a child's development and well-being.
-This has led to a global effort to move away from this model of care as a response to poverty.
+Decades of research show that growing up, separated from family, in a residential care institution, such as an orphanage, is harmful to a child's development and well-being.
+This has led to a global effort to shift away from institutional models of care towards family-based care.

-But well-meaning support for orphanages - through donations, volunteering, tourist trips and faith-based mission work – is weakening this effort and perpetuating the cycle of family separation.
+But well-meaning support for orphanages - through donations, volunteering, tourist trips and faith-based mission work – is weakening this effort and perpetuating the cycle of family separation and institutionalisation.

 There's a better way to care for children - find out how.